ministryofjustice/opg-lpa/service-front/content/guidance/Process_Registering the LPA.md

 * who is applying to register the LPA – this will be you (the donor) or at least one of the attorneys
 * the correspondence address – give details of where OPG should write or phone while your application is processed
 * the dates the LPA was signed – give the dates when you, the certificate provider(s) and attorneys signed the printed LPA document
-* the dates you notified your 'people to be told' – if you named 'people to be told' when making your LPA, then you must send them the notification forms before you apply to register
+* the dates you notified any 'people to be told' – if you named 'people to be told' when making your LPA, then you must send them the notification forms before you apply to register
 * other powers of attorney – give details of any enduring power of attorney (EPA) or registered LPA that you've made as a donor

 The rest of the details will be completed automatically for you.